 СМР Subplans Management Action Applicability to TMT Project 7.3.3 Site e Recycling, De commissioning, Demolition and Restoration SR-1 NRMP 4.3.3.4.1 Require observatories to develop plans to recycle or demolish facilities once their useful life has ended, in accordance with their sublease requirements, identifying all proposed actions.
 Directly Applicable SR-2 NRMP 4.3.3.4.1 Require observatories to develop a restoration plan in association with decommissioning, to include an environmental cost-benefit analysis and a cultural assessment.
 Directly Applicable SR-3 NRMP 4.3.3.4.1 Require any future observatories to consider site restoration during project planning and include provisions in subleases for funding of full restoration.
 Directly Applicable 7.3.4 Co nsidering Futur e Land Use FLU-1 NRMP 5.1.1 Follow design guidelines presented in the 2000 Master Plan.
-Directly Applicable FLU-2 NRMP 4.3.3.1 FLU-3 Require cataloguing of initial site conditions for use when conducting site restoration.
+Directly Applicable FLU-2 NRMP 4.3.3.1 Develop a map with land-use zones in the Astronomy Precinct based on updated inventories of cultural and natural resources, to delineate areas where future land use will not be allowed and areas where future land use will be allowed but will require compliance with prerequisite studies or analysis prior to approval of Conservation District Use Permit.
+Not Applicable FLU-3 Require cataloguing of initial site conditions for use when conducting site restoration.
 Directly Applicable FLU-4 NRMP 4.1.4.11 Require project specific visual rendering of both pre- and post- project settings to facilitate analysis of potential impacts to view planes.
 Directly Applicable FLU-5 NRMP 4.1.4.4 Require an airflow analysis on the design of proposed structures to assess potential impacts to aeolian ecosystems.
 Directly Applicable FLU-6 NRMP 4.3.3.3 Incorporate habitat mitigation plans into project planning process.
 Directly Applicable FLU-7 NRMP 3.1.1.2.6 Require use of close-contained zero-discharge waste systems for any future development in the summit region, from portable toilets to observatory restrooms, if feasible.
 Directly Applicable 7.4.1 Op erations and Im plementation OI-1 Maintain OMKM, MKMB, and Kahu Kū Mauna in current roles, with OMKM providing local management of the UH Management Areas, and MKSS providing operational and maintenance services.
-Indirect OI-2 NRMP 5.1 CRMP 5.2 PAP 5.1, 5.2, 6.1, 6.4, 6.5 5.2 , 5.2, OI-3 NRMP 5.1 PAP 5.1 Maintain and expand regular interaction and dialogue with stakeholders, community members, surrounding landowners, and overseeing agencies to provide a coordinated approach to resource management.
+Indirect OI-2 NRMP 5.1 CRMP 5.2 PAP 5.1, 5.2, 6.1, 6.4, 6.5 Develop training plan for staff and volunteers.
+Indirect OI-3 NRMP 5.1 PAP 5.1 Maintain and expand regular interaction and dialogue with stakeholders, community members, surrounding landowners, and overseeing agencies to provide a coordinated approach to resource management.
 Indirect OI-4 PAP 6.6 Establish grievance procedures for OMKM, to address issues as they arise.
 Indirect